 White paper

-10 reasons why ONESOURCE should be in your indirect tax tech stack
+10 reasons why ONESOURCE should be in your tech stack

-Our indirect tax engine solution reduces IT’s burden by offering ease of use, connectivity, sourcing, and more
+Thomson Reuters ONESOURCE indirect tax engine reduces IT's burden by offering state-of-the-art connectivity, ease of use, and performance — powered by advanced artificial intelligence (Al).

-As an IT manager tasked with selecting and implementing indirect tax software for your corporate tax team, there are many factors to consider.
-Thomson Reuters ONESOURCE® offers a variety of benefits such as quick ERP integration, ease of use, cloud hosting, data security, world-class customer service, improved tax compliance, and more.
+When IT managers select and implement an indirect tax software solution for their corporate tax teams, there are several critical considerations.
+Thomson Reuters ONESOURCE is a state-of-the-art tax platform that offers a variety of beneficial features, including quick ERP integration, ease of use, cloud hosting, data security, world-class customer service, improved tax compliance, and more.

-The average Enterprise Resource Planning (ERP) tech stack contains 20 to 25 software modules that support the management and execution of various corporate functions (for example inventory, supply chain management, customer relations, human resources, accounting, etc.).
-Part of the IT department’s job is to integrate and align these disparate modules to create a smooth-running technological ecosystem, one that propels the enterprise forward in the most efficient manner possible.
+The average systems landscape of a company contains 20 to 25 software modules that support the management and execution of various corporate functions.
+These might include inventory, supply-chain management, customer relations, human resources, accounting, and others.
+Part of the IT department's job is to integrate and align these disparate modules to create a smooth-running technical ecosystem — one that propels the enterprise forward in the most efficient manner possible.

-Modules that do not integrate well with the ERP represent grit in the system, points of friction that slow the whole enterprise down.
-More to the point, modules that don’t integrate well with an ERP require IT departments to develop various bridges and workarounds.
-That takes time, and any slowdowns or glitches are inevitably blamed on IT staff — who, to be fair, are usually working with less than ideal resources and technology.
+Modules that do not integrate well represent grit in the system; points of friction that slow the whole enterprise down.
+More to the point, modules that don't integrate well with others require IT departments to develop various bridges and workarounds.
+These are band-aid fixes at best, but they still take time.
+Any slowdowns or glitches are inevitably blamed on IT staff, who are usually working with less-than-ideal resources and technology.

-To alleviate these problems, ONESOURCE® tax software was engineered from the ground up to integrate with most major ERP systems (such as Oracle, SAP, Sage X3), and to integrate equally well with other tax and finance systems in the stack.
+To alleviate these problems, ONESOURCE tax software was engineered from the ground up to integrate with most major systems (such as the ones provided by Oracle, SAP, Microsoft®, Workday, Coupa, Salesforce, Adobe Commerce, and Sage), and to integrate equally well with other tax and finance systems in the firm's tech stack.

-Furthermore, ONESOURCE’s cloud-based architecture utilizes artificial intelligence to diagnose and heal itself, virtually eliminating down time for troubleshooting.
-ONESOURCE also scales automatically to match workflows, and can expand its capabilities to meet the needs of almost any organization, regardless of its size or complexity.
+In addition, ONESOURCE's cloud-based architecture utilizes artificial intelligence to diagnose and heal itself, virtually eliminating downtime for troubleshooting.
+ONESOURCE also scales automatically to match workflows and can expand its capabilities to meet the needs of almost any organization, regardless of its size or complexity.

 IT managers are understandably cautious about introducing software that is difficult to learn and maintain, which is why ONESOURCE's implementation and management were designed to be as stress-free as possible.